 In most of Europe, North America and Australia it is safe to drink tap water so after when you should start traveling to those elements your Brita Sports bottle is going to be your new relief.

 You should buy the best-filtered water bottle for hiking.
 We have discussed the best and top hiking water bottles.

 Find a “Safe” Water Source

 When you’re hiking, you need to be hydrated!
-Everyone’s need will vary based on their bodies, but generally speaking, you should drink about one liter for every two hours of hiking.
+Everyone’s needs will vary based on their bodies, but generally speaking, you should drink about one liter for every two hours of hiking.
 The problem is, finding water might be difficult, and even if you find it, the source might be questionable.
 Let me give you a few tips for finding and keeping safe water: